★★★★★

 In which case, you’ll be looking at a choice between two viable yet very different funding solutions:

-development finance or a self-build mortgage
+Development finance or a self-build mortgage

 While both options could provide you with the funds you need to successfully complete the project, each has its own unique pros and cons.
 So rather than choosing at random, it pays to consider both options carefully and decide which works best for you.

-Self-Build mortgages
+Self-build mortgages

 Examining self-build mortgages first, these specialist funding solutions are designed for lenders looking to build a property from scratch, extensively renovate a current property, or demolish and rebuild a property.